ibphantom/UniqueInvite/README.md

   <span style="font-size: 1.5em;">Contributing</span>
 </p>

-<p align="center">This project is licensed under the <a href="https://github.com/ibphantom/UniqueInvite/blob/main/LICENSE">MIT License</a> for individual use.
-For commercial licensing, please see the <a href="https://github.com/ibphantom/UniqueInvite/blob/main/COMMERCIAL_LICENSE">Commercial License</a> for details.</p>
+<p align="center">This project is licensed under the <a href="https://github.com/ibphantom/UniqueInvite/blob/main/LICENSE">MIT License</a> for individual use. <br> For commercial licensing, please see the <a href="https://github.com/ibphantom/UniqueInvite/blob/main/COMMERCIAL_LICENSE">Commercial License</a> for details.</p>

 <hr>